 I am a historian of philosophy specialized in early modern philosophy.
-My research focuses on 17th-C. philosophy and on Baruch Spinoza in particular.
+My research focuses on 17th-C. philosophy and Baruch Spinoza in particular.

 I hold a PhD and MA from the Université Paris 8 Vincennes Saint-Denis.
 I hold a BA from Cornell University.